doxeylab/learn-genomics-in-linux/task6/README.md

 ## Viewing your BAM file

 BAM files can be viewed with `igv` or with `tablet`.
 But let's take a quick look in the terminal.
+Type `q` to exit when finished.

 ```
 samtools tview SRR098038.sorted.bam